Old Pension Scheme: Central Government

 The pension expenditure of Central Government in 1990-91 was 0.38 per cent of GDP and 3.9 per cent of net revenue amounting to 2,138 crores.
-In 1993-94, the pension liability jumped to 0.6 per cent of GDP at 5,206 crores.
-The pension cost for exchequer was growing at a CAGR of 21% per annum in 1990s.
-The pension outgo rose to 15,367 crores which was 0.56 per cent of the GDP and 5.8 per cent of net revenue receipts in 2003-04.
-By 2020-21, the Centre’s pension bill had jumped to Rs 190,886 crore, 58 times in three decades.
+In 1993–94, the pension liability jumped to 0.6 per cent of GDP at 5,206 crores.
+The pension cost for exchequer was growing at a CAGR of 21% per annum in the 1990s.
+The pension outgo rose to 15,367 crores which was 0.56 per cent of the GDP and 5.8 per cent of net revenue receipts in 2003–04.
+By 2020–21, the centre's pension bill had jumped to Rs 190,886 crore, 58 times in three decades.

 Pension Politics

 Criticism

 Several states are reintroducing the old pension scheme (OPS) and this has drawn criticism from various political leaders, economists, financial planners and subject matter experts.

-On several states reverting back to OPS, the Finance Minister Nirmala Sitharaman expressed "We should look at a reasonable balance and what we are leaving for generations to come.
+On several states reverting to OPS, the Finance Minister Nirmala Sitharaman expressed "We should look at a reasonable balance and what we are leaving for generations to come.
 Yes, you need to borrow for the economy to run, but unless we have a complete understanding of the fiscal health of the state, for not just today but future decades, the rush to a conclusion may not be good."

 Raghuram Rajan, former RBI Governor in an interview at the World Economic Forum (WEF), Davos, cautioned that huge liabilities will build up in future if OPS is adopted.
 Later he suggested states to look for "less costly ways" to provide benefits for its retirees.

 Saugata Bhattacharya, Executive VP & Chief Economist at Axis Bank, termed the disaster of bringing back of OPS as a ticking fiscal time bomb.
 He stated "The problem with OPS is it is benefitting a bunch of people who are on the top.
 Calculating all the expenditures, you have some 10-15 per cent of your receipts for development expenditures.
 The commitment to OPS is going to affect the development commitments.
 This is not sustainable in the longer run."

 CRISIL Chief Economist D K Joshi pointed out "OPS is an unfunded pension and is therefore a pressure point.
 There is enough evidence globally, that unfunded pension schemes can lead to extreme fiscal stress at some point in time.
 It would be if can get that out.
 The New Pension Scheme is much better as at least there is funding for it."